-“We love because He first loved us” (1 Jn 4:19).
-Therefore, in Christian response to this love, which is revealed to us in the cross of Jesus Christ, we seek to love and care for all people here in our community.
+In Christian response to this love, which is revealed to us in the death and resurrection of our Lord Jesus Christ, we seek to love and care for all people here in our community.

-We help support local shelters and food pantries, such as the Good Samaritan House.
-Collections are taken up and delivered regularly by our staff and volunteers.
+We help support local shelters and food pantries, such as the Good Samaritan House and Murphysboro Food Pantry.
+Donations are collected and delivered regularly by our pastors and volunteers.

 Grief Support Group

 We offer a bi-weekly grief support group meeting on Sunday afternoons at the church.
 This support group is available to anyone living in the Carbondale or surrounding area.
 Having a supportive place to turn to after the death of a loved one can be an important and meaningful part of grieving and healing.
 Whether you are a resident, professional, or university student, you are welcome to attend.
 There is no cost to participate.
 We use the GriefShare series of videos and facilitated conversation guides the group through the process of grieving toward healing and joy.
 Each session is designed to be self-contained so participants can join at any time.

 NAMI Jackson County Family and Friends Support Group meetings are held on the first Tuesday of every month (except for holidays) at 7:00pm at our church.
 Meetings are open to anyone with a friend or family member struggling with mental health issues.